How To Use And Configure WordPress Widgets – Part 4

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Add A Tag Cloud Section To The Sidebar
+Add A Tag Cloud To The WordPress Sidebar

-Tags appearing in your widget are listed in the Tags area …
+Tags appearing in your Tag Cloud widget can be found in the Tags screen …

-To insert the widget, select a Tag Cloud widget in the Available Widgets section and drag it to the active area …
+To add the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your sidebar …

-There’s really not much to configure in this widget.
-You can add a widget title, and choose whether to display items in the tag cloud using Tags or Categories.
+There is not much to set up here.
+You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
 Click Save when finished …

 WordPress Tag Cloud Widget settings

-The screenshot below shows an Tag Cloud widget set to display Categories instead of Tags
+The screenshot below shows a published Tag Cloud widget set up to display Categories instead of Tags

 To learn more about using post tags in WordPress, see this tutorial:

-How To Configure The Archives Widget In The Sidebar
+Configure The WordPress Archives Widget In Your Blog Sidebar

-To complete this tutorial series, we’ll configure the Archives Widget, which is a commonly-used widget.
+To complete this tutorial, we’ll configure the default Archives Widget, which is a frequently-used widget.

-As you keep publishing new posts in WordPress, your older posts begin to move further away from public view.
+As you continue adding new content to WordPress, your older posts begin to get pushed further down the chronological list and become less visible to users.
 Your content is still there, it’s just not as visible.

 Archives Widget